Political parties and political designations in Massachusetts: Background

 To be recognized as a political designation in Massachusetts, fifty registered voters must file a document with the state seeking this status.
 To be recognized as a political party, a designation must either have obtained at least 3% of the vote for any state-wide office at the preceding biennial state election, or have enrolled at least 1% of all registered voters.

 Election ballots include the candidates' names followed by either the candidates' party or their designation.
 In many cases, non-party designations still include the word "party" in their name.
 In 2023, however, only three such designations are recognized as parties: the Republican Party, the Democratic Party, and the Libertarian Party.

 Enrolled and unenrolled voters

 In Massachusetts, registered voters may choose to (1) enroll in a political party; (2) enroll with a political designation; or (3) choose to be an unenrolled voter (i.e., an independent).

-Voters may change their enrollment status with their election official, with a deadline twenty days before an election.
+Voters may change their enrollment status with their election official, with a deadline ten days before an election.